Azure-Samples/MipSDK-File-Dotnet-Onbehalfof/README.md

 The `IAuthDelegate` is passed to the `IFileProfile` at creation.
 When adding an engine for a specific user, `IAuthDelegate.AcquireToken()` is called, and should accept `Identity`, the authority URL, and the resource URL, in string format, as parameters.
 The API will pass this values to the method.

 > The `IAuthDelegate` provides flexibility in that it allows the developer to implement **any OAuth2 token acquisition library** to meet their needs.
-In this sample `Microsoft.IdentityModel.Clients.ActiveDirectory` is used, but 3rd party libraries, or even hard-coding a token, would work as far as the MIP SDK is concerned.
+In this sample the Microsoft Authentication Library (MSAL) is used, but 3rd party libraries, or even hard-coding a token, would work as far as the MIP SDK is concerned.
 It only expects that it will pass in some parameters to `AcquireToken` and get back an OAuth2 token in string format.
 The token issuer and audience should match the authority and resource provided as input.

 ## Custom Objects